Chosser75/UniRepo/README.md

-UniRepo

-Welcome to the UniversalRepository, a flexible and efficient ORM repository designed for .NET applications using Entity Framework.
+Welcome to the UniRepo, a flexible and efficient ORM repository designed for .NET applications using Entity Framework.
 This repository provides a streamlined approach to performing CRUD operations, with a focus on performance and ease of use.

 A quick example of how to use the UniversalRepository in your application: